Black Library: Warhammer 40,000 gaming

-The GamesDay Golden Daemon Award model of 2001 was a converted "Captain Leonatos" of Bloodquest, painted by Bobby Wong.
+The GamesDay Golden Demon Award model of 2001 was a converted "Captain Leonatos" of Bloodquest, painted by Bobby Wong.
 Previously, Captain Leonatos was produced as a miniature in 1999 as "Blood Angel Captain Leonatos, Commander of the Exile".
 This was in a limited quantity of only 1,000 models sculpted by Mike McVey.
 Cloten and Lysander, Captain Leonatos's troops, were also produced the same year and titled "The Exiles."
 They came together and were produced in a limited quantity of 500 miniatures sculpted by Mark Bedford.

 In the Warhammer 40,000 game, Captain Leonatos is a Captain of the Space Marine's chapter, the Blood Angels.
 While he, and his men, no longer have "canon" rules, they can be used as their generic equivalents.
 Their original rules accompanied the production models.
 He did not deviate in equipment from that available for a standard Captain, as with his men.
 Captain Leonatos and his men also paralleled the "Eye of Terror" Campaign, exploring the "Eye" before the gaming tournament began.

 In the Warhammer 40,000 "visual combat game", Warhammer Warriors, the gaming book Warhammer Warriors #2 was created for Captain Leonatos.
 He equipped with many Blood Angels based weapons, such as a chainsword, bolt pistol and a flamer, but also has new weapons designed for Warhammer Warriors, like Photon Flares and a Bolt Pistol Hotshot.
-He deals extra damage and has a strong defense based on his Space Marine power armour.
+He deals extra damage and has a strong defence based on his Space Marine power armour.